Singular holomorphic foliations by curves. III: Zero Lelong numbers: Background

 \begin{definition} \rm Let $\Fc=(X,\Lc,E)$ be a singular holomorphic foliation.
 A {\it directed positive $\ddc$-closed current} (resp. a {\it directed positive closed current}) on $\Fc$ is a positive $\ddc$-closed current $T$ (resp. a positive closed current $T$) of bidimension $(1,1)$ on $X$ such that the following properties (i)-(ii) are satisfied: \begin{itemize} \item [(i)] $T$ does not give mass to $E,$ i.e. the mass $\|T\|_E$ of $T$ on $E$ is zero; \item[(ii)] $T$ is a directed positive harmonic current (resp. a directed positive closed current) on $\Fc$ in the sense of Definition \ref{D:Directed_hamonic_currents}. \end{itemize} Moreover, we say that $T$ is {\it diffuse} if it is diffuse in the sense of Definition \ref{D:diffuse} as a directed positive harmonic current (resp. a directed positive closed current) on $\Fc.$ \end{definition}

-\begin{remark} \rm When $E=\varnothing,$ property (i) of Definition \ref{D:Directed_hamonic_currents_with_sing} is trivially satisfied and propert (ii) says that a directed positive $\ddc$-closed current $T$ may be regarded as a positive hatmonic current.
+\begin{remark} \rm When $E=\varnothing,$ property (i) of Definition \ref{D:Directed_hamonic_currents_with_sing} is trivially satisfied and property (ii) says that a directed positive $\ddc$-closed current $T$ may be regarded as a positive harmonic current.
 The converse statement (when $E=\varnothing$) is also true, see Subsection \ref{SS:Lelong-harmonic-currents} below, \end{remark}

-\begin{remark}\rm Property (ii) of Definition \ref{D:Directed_hamonic_currents_with_sing} means the following two properties (ii-a)-(ii-b): \begin{itemize}\item[(ii-a)] $\langle T,\alpha\rangle=\langle T,\beta\rangle$ for $\alpha,\beta\in \Dc^{1,1}(X\setminus E) $ such that $j^*\alpha=j^*\beta;$ so the current is well-defined; \item[(ii-b)] the current $\widetilde T$ defined in (ii-a) can be uniquely extended from $\Ic$ to $\Dc^{1,1}(\Fc)$ by continuity (as $\Ic$ is dense in $\Dc^{1,1}(\Fc)$) to a current $ \widehat T $ of order zero, and $\widehat T$ is a directed positive harmonic current (resp. directed positive closed current) on $\Fc$ in the sense of Definition \ref{D:Directed_hamonic_currents}. \end{itemize} Property (ii-b) holds automatically since $T$ is a positive $\ddc$-closed current (resp. positive closed current) on $M.$ So property (ii) is equivalent to the single property (ii-a).
+\begin{remark}\rm Property (ii) of Definition \ref{D:Directed_hamonic_currents_with_sing} means the following two properties (ii-a)-(ii-b): \begin{itemize}\item[(ii-a)] $\langle T,\alpha\rangle=\langle T,\beta\rangle$ for $\alpha,\beta\in \Dc^{1,1}(X\setminus E) $ such that $j^*\alpha=j^*\beta;$ so the current is well-defined; \item[(ii-b)] the current $\widetilde T$ defined in (ii-a) can be uniquely extended from $\Ic$ to $\Dc^{1,1}(\Fc)$ by continuity (as $\Ic$ is dense in $\Dc^{1,1}(\Fc)$) to a current $ \widehat T $ of order zero, and $\widehat T$ is a directed positive harmonic current (resp. directed positive closed current) on $\Fc$ in the sense of Definition \ref{D:Directed_hamonic_currents}. \end{itemize} Property (ii-b) holds automatically since $T$ is a positive $\ddc$-closed current (resp. positive closed current) on $X.$ So property (ii) is equivalent to the single property (ii-a).
 If there is no confusion, we often denote $\widetilde T$ and $\widehat T$ simply by $T.$ \end{remark}